-In 2020 business will lose over $1B in advertising to fake followers.
-According to the State of the Influencer Marketing Research 2020, about 50% of influencers artificially inflated their performance metrics.
+Each year businesses lose millions of dollars on collaborations with fake followers.
+According to the State of the Influencer Marketing Research 2022, about 50% of influencers are involved in fraud.

 But there are several ways to detect if an influencer has fake followers among their audience.
 But before we start, let’s figure out what fake followers are?